 Why are the animals arranged in such an order?
-The most popular legend behind this arrangement is an interesting ancient story about competition.
+The most famous legend behind this arrangement is a fascinating ancient story about competition.

-It is said that the Goddess King wanted to find a way to determine the time, so organized a race with the participation of animals.
+Legend said that the Heaven King wanted to find a way to determine the time, so he organized a race with the participation of animals.
 The twelve animals that first crossed the river would stand in the zodiac, correspondingly with the finish order.
-The Rat woke up very early and started at sunrise, then it accidentally encountered the Horse, Tiger, and Ox on the way to the river.
+The Rat woke up very early and started at sunrise.
+Then, it accidentally encountered the Horse, Tiger, and Ox on the way to the river.

-The Rat was very small and did not swim well, so it asked other bigger animals to help.
-But the Tiger and the Horse refused; only the Ox agreed to carry the Rat crossing the river.
-When they nearly reached the other shore, the Rat jumped off the Ox, and it was on the first.
+The Rat was very small and did not swim well, so it asked other larger animals to help.
+But the Tiger and the Horse refused; only the Ox agreed to carry the Rat across the river.
+When they nearly reached the other shore, the Rat jumped off the Ox, which was on the first.
 Then the Ox came second, and the Tiger was in the third order.
-The Cat was too small to fight the swift-flowing river, so it jumped on the boulders and get the final destination on the fourth.
+The Cat was too small to fight the swift-flowing river, so it jumped on the boulders and got to the final destination on the fourth.

 The 5th place is the Dragon; although it was able to fly straight across the river, it stopped to help the other animals it met on the way.
 The next one is the Horse.
-It was swiftly crossing the river, but when it nearly got to the destination, the Snake crawled over, making the Horse startled.
+It was swiftly crossing the river, but the Snake crawled over when it nearly got to the destination, startling the Horse.
 So the Snake replaced the horse’s 6th position, and the Horse came on the 7th.

-The God looked at the river, he saw the Goat, Monkey, and Rooster were on a raft and pushed it together, crossing the water stream.
-By the time they reached the other shore, all three decided to give up the 8th place for the Goat, the most gentle one in the group.
-Then the next positions were for the Monkey and Rooster.
-The 11th was the Dog, it was trying to crawl into the river.
-The Dog was a good swimmer, but he got to his destination penultimately because he was playing in the water.
+The God looked at the river.
+He saw the Goat, Monkey, and Rooster were on a raft and pushed it together, crossing the water stream.
+When they reached the other shore, all three decided to give up 8th place for the goat, the gentlest one in the group.
+Then, the next positions were for the Monkey and Rooster.
+The 11th was the Dog, trying to crawl into the river.
+The Dog was a good swimmer, but he got to his destination ultimately because he was playing in the water.
 The last place belonged to the Pig because it was so hungry that it stopped eating and slept before crossing the river to finish.

-Rat: the people born in the year of the Rat is considered straightforward, creative, and generous with their family and friends.
+Rat: the people born in the year of the Rat are straightforward, creative, and generous with their family and friends.
 They are also ambitious people in life.
 In difficult situations, they are able to keep calm and have an intuitive perception.

 Ox (Buffalo): The Ox symbolizes diligence and patience.
-The people with this age have progressed steadily and owns persistent strength.
+The people of this age have progressed steadily and have persistent strength.
 They are very determined but stubborn.

-Tiger: The people born this year are easy to get angry, but they can be very flexible and have the ability to adapt to situations quickly.
+Tiger: The people born this year get angry easily, but they can be very flexible, good at leadership, and can adapt to situations quickly.

 Dragon: the people of this age are honest and energetic but very stubborn.
 They are symbols of power, wealth, prosperity, and royalty.

-Horse: These people are often said to be pure, noble, and wise.
-They are appreciated by their intelligence, strength, and generosity.
+Horse: These people are often considered pure, noble, and wise.
+They are appreciated for their intelligence, strength, and generosity.

 Goat: The people born in this year are usually calm, kind, and humble.
 But they often feel shy and reserved.

 Monkey: The people of this age are usually talented and skillful, especially in money transactions.
-They are also very cheerful, smart, curious, and innovative, but their disadvantage is the talkativeness.
+They are also cheerful, intelligent, curious, and innovative, but their talkativeness is disadvantageous.